 As mentioned a month ago She said The Ugandan Ministry of Health said in response to Cannabis magazine that no company was allowed to grow cannabis or medical cannabis in Uganda and that the sole authority to provide such a permit - according to the law in Uganda - is only the Ministry of Health.

 "There is not a single company that received a permit to grow cannabis in Uganda," the ministry's spokesperson said at the time.
 "If this company claims that it has such a certificate, please let its managers present you with a copy of this certification."

-Tashibh refused to reveal the same authorization from the Ministry of Justice, and in response only replied that the magazine had to obtain the response of the Ugandan health minister herself, not the ministry spokesperson.
+Tashibh refused to reveal the same authorization from the Ministry of Justice, and in response only replied that the magazine had to obtain the response of the Ugandan health minister herself, not that of the ministry's spokesmen.

-After another comprehensive review by the magazine with a Ugandan journalist, Ugandan Health Minister Jane Aceng said Monday that she had given no approval to any company to grow cannabis in the country.
+After another comprehensive review conducted by the magazine with a Ugandan journalist, Ugandan Minister of Health Jane Aceng announced Monday that she had indeed given no approval to any company to grow cannabis in the country.

 "I never gave such a permit," said Minister Dr. Etcheng yesterday.
 "The Cabinet convened and held that we must carry out a more comprehensive examination on this matter.
 The law allows the Minister of Health to approve this and only after that can the procedure be continued.
 I did not approve it. "

 Recently followed Exposing the affair Cannabis published a series of letters to the Stock Exchange stating that the certificates were in their hands, although they were signed by the Uganda Anti-Drug Authority (NDA) and not by the health minister.

 Cannabis also met Uganda's Agriculture Minister Vincent Sempia, who also stated that as far as he knew, there was no approval for any company to grow cannabis in Uganda.